Back to the

 Even and especially in the most confusing of times, keeping Christ's teachings in mind is always a good idea; I am thinking of His teachings about treating others like you want them to treat you, about the preference of suffering injustice over practicing it, about remaining firm and resolute in a non-violent way.

-The arguments against the bell gain in strength, when you reflect on the situation as it is now.
+the situation as it is now.
 The remembrance sign on the church building will only be read by the local church-goers once and by the odd tourist.
 It will virtually have no impact whatsoever.
 By its sound however, the bell will constantly remind people of its existence for kilometers around many times a day.
 People who don't believe in God will feel annoyed and blame a Christian church for allowing Adolf Hitler to make still a lot of noise, even more than seven decades after his death.
 People who do believe in God, will be annoyed to realize that the chiming that calls them to go to church comes from a defiled bell.

 How could a Christian not consider that church bell an offensive object?
 One realizes that is only a rhetorical question, if one reflects on how Hitler related to Christianity.
 A two-sided attitude becomes then visible, in my opinion.
 Firstly, Hitler was opportunistic enough to tap into the concerns of Christian Germans if that suited his purposes.
 As long as Christian Germans agreed with him on certain issues, it was fine with him, but for opportunistic reasons only.
 If, for instance, Christian Germans admitted to themselves his policies were helping the empoverished country with its six million unemployed people out of the crisis, caused by the 1929 Wall Street greed crisis, that was fine with him.
 If Christian Germans felt appreciation for his undoing of the most humiliating dictates of the 1919 Versailles Treaty, it suited him well.
 If Christian Germans welcomed the stability he brought to Germany, after one cabinet had succeeded the other during the Weimar Republic at an embarrassing pace, it was okay with him.
 If Christian Germans, who were against Communism for good reasons, supported Hitler for his anti-Communist stance, that was, again, fine with him.